AmericanAirlines/Hangar/README.md

 After the app starts, it will be accessible on `localhost:3000` (unless the port was modified via `.env`).

 ## Handling App Events Locally
 In order to make your app accessible to platforms like Slack, you'll need to use an app like [`ngrok`](https://ngrok.com/) to obtain a URL which can be used within your Slack app configuration.
-After installing ngrok, simply run `ngrok http 3000` to create the tunnel, then use the following URL output to route web traffic to your app.
+Install ngrok globally with `npm i ngrok -g` and then run `ngrok http 3000` to create the tunnel.
+After it starts, use the following URL output to route web traffic to your app.

 ![](./assets/Ngrok-Result.png)